j-fisher2/wordle/README.md

   - This design balances **fair gameplay** with a **good user experience**, keeping competitive play engaging.

 - **Toast Notifications for UI/UX**
-  - Provides real-time, **non-intrusive feedback** for events such as invalid guesses, game-over messages, or turn notifications.
+  - Provides real-time, **non-intrusive feedback** for events such as invalid guesses, or turn notifications.
   - Improves **user awareness** without cluttering the interface.

 - **Task 4: Join a Friend’s Game**